-We must insist on the imperative respect to our “off grid “energy usage requirements with sensible electricity, heating and water consumption!
+We cannot insist enough on the imperative need to understand and respect our “off grid “energy usage requirements which means reduced or limited electricity, heating and water consumption.

-We request no Smoking/pets inside bedrooms, and specifically no drugs on the property.
+We request no Smoking/pets inside bedrooms and specifically stipulate "no drugs" or heavy drinking on the property.

-Work hours/Days: 5 morning hours per day --- 5 days per week
+Work hours/Days: 5 hours per day --- 5 days per week

 The property is large.
 The buildings and grounds have been designed to optimise privacy.
-The Guest House residents have exclusive use of their terrace to enjoy the stunning views of the dam and surround mountains.
+The Guest House residents have exclusive use of their terraces.

 In and around the main house and its adjacent terraces, we kindly request respect of our privacy, as our dogs consider these areas their “base camp” and "duty to guard".

 Depending on your own activity level and supplying your needed related equipment, the following is available:

 Hiking: ample selection, long or short trails, with varying levels of challenge or upkeep.